wrynearson/wrynearson.github.io/src/pages/2025-12-11-monthly-project-challenge.md

 I'm happy with my progress, centered around personal projects.
 They've been fun and largely self-serving.
 However, recently they've been less goal-oriented and more free-flowing ("which feature seems the most interesting to build now?").
 They could use some structure that product management is supposed to provide.

 I also have a backlog of way too many ideas for projects, many unrealistic, untested, and mostly beyond my limited coding abilities.
 It'd be nice to pick some idea nuggets, scope them into something feasible within a fixed timeframe, and see how far I can get towards the goal.

+So, with resolutions usually starting in January, I plan on setting a project (or feature) goal at the start of each month, and sharing my progress at the end of the month.

+If I had to guess, I'll likely bite off more than I can chew for the first few, and then get better at goal setting later on.
+Some will likely be self-serving with limited value to others, but I hope that at least some will provide value to others.

+Starting off in January, I'll explore a dataset that's been on my mind for a while, and related to our recent three-month trip: what might the weather be like in a few months, based on historical averages?
+More details to come.